 I always wondered if he ate the same breakfast every morning, and the same dinner every evening.
 He was definitely a man stuck in a rut.
 Rush Limbaugh says that when you are in this experience, you “are out of contact with your own genius”.
-We all have this happen in our lives at some point and time.
+You have had this happen in your life at some point and time.
 The rut is a place of safety.
-We are in fear of the unknown, so the rut is a place of safety, because it is always the same.
-When we turn the page, who knows what might happen?
+You may have had a fear of the unknown, so the rut was a place of safety, because it is always the same.
+When you turn the page, who knows what might happen?

-So what Zella is telling us, is that being in a rut, can actually be part of the journey – the point is once we recognize that we are stuck, that we start going backwards, or forging ahead out of the rut.
-That we blaze our own trail off the beaten path to our destination.
-That we escape the rut, to get back in contact with our personal genius.
-This is because living our lives on purpose through our personal genius, is when we know that we are home.
+So what Zella is telling us, is that being in a rut, can actually be part of the journey – the point is once you recognize that you are stuck, then you can start going backwards, or forging ahead out of the rut.
+That you can blaze your own trail off the beaten path to your destination.
+That you can escape the rut.
+That you can get back in contact with your personal genius.
+This is because living your life on purpose through your personal genius, is when you know that you are home.

-When we listen to our personal genius, our souls voice, it leads us to amazing places.
-We find ourselves living and doing things that before we would only read about.
-Things that we could never imagine ourselves doing.
+When you listen to your personal genius, your souls voice, it leads you to amazing places.
+You find yourself living and doing things that previously you would only read about.
+Things that you could never imagine yourself doing.
 It is a conscious choice to listen to this voice that emanates from deep within.

 The choices that come from the outside are harder to deal with.
-The tragedy knocks us down and makes us a victim.
+The tragedy knocks you down and makes you a victim.
 Even the blessing, is a harder choice, because the blessing usually starts out like the tragedy.
-It becomes the blessing because we realize that we that we were stuck and needed our world turned upside down to shake us loose.
-The result of the blessing is that we took life’s lemons and made them into lemonade.
+It becomes the blessing because you realize that you were stuck and needed your world turned upside down to shake you loose.
+The result of the blessing is that you took life’s lemons and made them into lemonade.

-How do we recognize that we are in a rut?
+How do you recognize that you are in a rut?
 One sign is reliving the past.
-It happens because we are comfortable there.
-We may complain about it, but we make no movement to actually change it.
+It happens because you were comfortable there.
+You may complain about it, but you make no movement to actually change it.
 Another is repeating the past mistakes over and over again.
-Why do we repeat patterns of mistakes?
-Because we have convinced ourselves that this time will be different.
+Why do you repeat patterns of mistakes?
+Because you have convinced yourself that this time will be different.
 My mom was married five times, and every single man she married, she met in the bar that she was working in.
 One of the things that every single man had in common?
 They were all alcoholics.
 I remember telling her as a teenager, that maybe if she met men some place besides work, it might work out better?

-This is how we get out of the rut.
-We don’t try to solve problems in our life with the same thinking that created them.
-We step up and out of the rut.
-And we begin blazing a new trail.
+This is how you get out of the rut.
+You don’t try to solve problems in your life with the same thinking that created them.
+You step up and out of the rut.
+And you begin blazing a new trail.
 So instead of stepping backward into the rut, step forward into growth.
 See where life is taking you.
 Listen to the voice of your soul, and wake up.
 Live your life with the intention to grow, live your life from your true reason and purpose for being here, and love your life with a passion that is on fire!

 Life is too short to not follow your passion and purpose in your life.
 Passion and purpose are like the infinity loop, in that each one both feeds on and fuels the other.
 When they are working in tandem, there isn’t anything that you can’t accomplish.
 This is the space of the “high” where you feel invincible.
 Where everything just falls magically and magnetically into place.
 There is purpose in your searching, which is fueled by your passion.
 You search for the answers in response to the hunger that both drives and fuels your soul.
 It begins when you get the smallest glimpse of your true potential.

 That time when you were a little child, and you saw someone doing something that just grabbed you, and you thought I want to be that or do that when I grow up.
 At that moment you saw your true potential.
-At some point fear of failure, or being told that you weren’t talented enough to be that or do that – something happens that puts a cork in our desire.
-We bottle it up.
-We bury it deep inside of us, because we are embarrassed that we ever had that thought.
-Who did we think we were?
+At some point fear of failure, or being told that you weren’t talented enough to be that or do that – something happens that puts a cork in your desire.
+You bottle it up.
+You bury it deep inside yourself, because you are embarrassed that you ever had that thought.
+Who did you think you were?

 There comes a time when the need of releasing that cork from that bottle, cascades out of you like a river rushing to the sea.
 This need is a palpable thing.
-Your heart knows it needs to released.
+Your heart knows it needs to be released.
 Your instincts keep calling to you to release it.
 It keeps showing up no matter how we try to ignore it.
 It just continues to transform itself over and over again.
-It might show up at work one time, at our home life another.
+It might show up at work one time, at your home life another.
 With a loss of a loved one.
 With the reconnection to an old friend.
-It might show up in our spiritual life.
-It keeps winding itself through our life, until we finally pay attention.
+It might show up in your spiritual life.
+It keeps winding itself through your life, until you finally pay attention.

 You have convinced yourself that the problem is that you just aren’t giving enough of yourself away.
 If you just try harder you tell yourself, then you can make everyone else happy, and only then you will finally be happy.
 You keep that dream bottled up.
 You tell yourself that your vision of your true potential is unattainable.
 That you must settle.
 That whole story is a lie, a falsehood.
 That story needs to be transformed.

-At places it may seem as though we are motionless, frozen in place.
-We have allowed the temporary nature of fears, to freeze the river.
+At places it may seem as though you are motionless, frozen in place.
+You have allowed the temporary artic blast from the nature of your fears, to freeze your river.
 It may seem like a solid block of ice, but deep beneath the surface, it is still flowing to the sea.
-It may have become a small dribble, but with the fires of our passion, we can melt the ice returning the river back into its full force.
+It may have become a small dribble, but with the fires of your passion, you can melt the ice returning the river back into its full force.

 Friends and family may try to sidetrack you, by diverting your river to their own benefit, but your need will find a way to get back on course.

-At times we appear to be in flood stage, where the passion is so strong that we surrender to it.
-It is at these times that we learn to trust in divine providence to take us where we need to go.
-With the force of the floods, overflowing the course of the river, it will speed us past boulders that were blocking our path.
-We remember that all limitations, road blocks, and diversions are self imposed out of fear.
-We choose to leap forward over every obstacle as a challenge, we have in fact already conquered.
+At times we appear to be in flood stage, where the passion is so strong that you surrender to it.
+It is at these times that you learn to trust in divine providence to take you where you need to go.
+With the force of the floods, overflowing the course of the river, it will speed you past boulders that were blocking your path.
+Remember that all limitations, road blocks, and diversions are self imposed out of fear.
+Choose to leap forward over every obstacle as a challenge, that you have in fact already conquered.

 Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best.
-It is in that space between the breathing in and out, that brief space of holding, that we hear the voice of the divine.
-In this space we have the power to choose our response.
-Are we going to run from the challenge of having a mighty goal in our life?
-Are we going to deny our highest dreams and say that this is not our calling?
-Are we going to create a disaster by not having lofty ideals to strive for?
-Or are we going to reach for the stars, and really truly own that this starlight belongs to us and only us?
+It is in that space between the breathing in and out, that brief space of holding, that you hear the voice of the divine.
+In this space you have the power to choose your response.
+Are you going to run from the challenge of having a mighty goal in your life?
+Are you going to deny your highest dreams and say that this is not your calling?
+Are you going to create a disaster by not having lofty ideals to strive for?
+Or are you going to reach for the stars, and really truly own that this starlight belongs to you and only you?